OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Design of OEBench

 For datasets consisting of multiple tables, we focus solely on the main table as integrating multiple tables significantly complicates the analysis.
 For instance, in the fraud detection dataset \citep{ieee-fraud-detection}, many transaction records lack associated client identity information.
 Similarly, in loan risk prediction \citep{home-credit-default-risk}, some clients may have no prior loan applications, while others may have multiple application histories.
 These cases can lead to data items possessing highly varied feature sizes.
 We leave these complex cases as future works.

-Upon completion of preprocessing, we compute the statistics related to missing values, drifts, and outliers for each dataset, in accordance with the three aspects of open environment learning proposed in \citet{zhou2022open}.
+Upon completion of preprocessing, we compute the statistics related to distribution drifts, outliers, and missing values for each dataset, in accordance with the open environment challenges proposed in \citet{zhou2022open}.
 Both global and per-window statistics are documented.
 For per-window statistics, we record both the maximum and average values across all windows as open environment statistics of the dataset.

-\rev{To perform visualization in case studies, we use t-SNE to transform high dimensional data into 2-D space.
-Then we draw a scatter plot for each window to observe shifts in data distributions over time.}